+Date

+Bus Number

+Dear Parent:

-Contributing Factors? (mechanical, personal, etc.) Describe First Aid and/or Medical Treatment Given: Where Was Treatment Medical Given? (location) Date/time parents notified: By whom: Signature of person making report: Date: Principal's Signature: Date: Note: File a copy of this report with your principal i . immediately after any injury or accident involving a student.
-Date Bus Number NOTIFICATION OF ACCIDENT Dear Parent: Your child, There were no claimed or apparent injuries. , was on this bus when a minor accident occurred.
-If you or your child believes that medical attalled a local Hospital Emergency Room. tention is needed, you may contact your personal physician or go to We ask that you please notify the school prin ncipal of any problems requiring medical attention.
-Sincerely, Transportation Supervisor cc: Principal, New Riegel Schools
+Your child, There were no claimed or apparent injuries. , was on this bus when a minor accident occurred.

+If you or your child believes that medical attention a local Hospital Emergency Room. is needed, you may contact your personal physician or go to

+We ask that you please notify the school principal of of any problems requiring medical attention.

+Sincerely,

+Transportation Supervisor

+cc: Principal, New Riegel Schools